Shiogama

 Access to Shiogama

 Shiogama can be easily accessed via the JR Senseki local line from Sendai.
 This trip takes approximately thirty minutes.
-Most of Shiogama’s attractions are located quite close to one another, making it an easy and enjoyable day-trip (or even half-day trip!) from Sendai.
+Most of Shiogama’s attractions are located quite close to one another, making it an easy and enjoyable day-trip from Sendai.

 Shiogama is also connected to the nearby port of Matsushima via both train lines and sightseeing boats.